menu iconknow your dna logosearch icon

 Hairline and Balding

-Factors such as stress, hormonal changes, and poor nutrition may cause balding.
-But baldness can also be a genetic trait that you acquire from your parents.
+Stress, hormonal changes, and poor nutrition may cause balding.
+But baldness can also be a genetic trait you acquire from your parents.

 The major gene responsible for balding is on the X chromosome.
 This means that men who become bald usually inherit the gene from their mothers.